Saraswati Vihar: Overview

 Saraswati Vihar has 1,095 houses ranging from 140 m2 to 330 m2.
 They have been divided into five blocks from A to E. Each block has a dedicated and well maintained lush green park.
 A green belt spanning over 1.5 km goes through Saraswati Vihar which make it one of the posh colonies of Delhi.
 The area has a dedicated electricity supply facility situated in D Block, a bus station situated in C Block and a police post in A Block.
-Surprisingly, Saraswati Vihar Police Station is not located in Saraswati Vihar but in a nearby area.
+Surprisingly, Rani Bagh Police Station is located in Saraswati Vihar but in a nearby area of Rani Bagh.

 Saraswati Vihar has a library, medical facilities, post office, banks, shops, health clubs and schools.
 Saraswati Vihar has one government primary school and two government senior secondary schools.
 It has three markets (one each in A, C and E blocks).
 This locality has a clean and green environment and a lot of open spaces.
 Most of the residents are learned people.
 Roads and parks are well maintained.